Srilekya07/AirWatcher/README.md

 └── requirements.txt            # Python dependencies
 └── .gitignore                  # Git ignored files
 ```

+## ⚠️ Note

+- The machine learning model (aqi_model.pkl) is not included in this repository due to GitHub's file size limitations.
+- To use the app, you can train your own model or request the file separately.

 ## 📊 How to Run the Project

 **1. Clone the repository**